saasbook/hw-acceptance-unit-test-cycle/README.md

 Remember to add `:director` to the list of movie attributes in the `def movie_params` method in `movies_controller.rb`.

-Remember that once the migration is applied, you also have to do `rake db:test:prepare` to load the new post-migration schema into the test database!
+Remember that once the migration is applied, you also have to do `rake db:migrate RAILS_ENV=test` to load the new post-migration schema into the test database!

 **Part 2: use Acceptance and Unit tests to get new scenarios passing**